Notanormaldev/AI-Battle-Arena/README.md

 <br/>

-## ⚔️ What is AI Battle Arena?
+## ⚖️ Order in the Court

-**AI Battle Arena** is a real-time platform where multiple large language models compete against each other on the same prompt — simultaneously.
-You pick the question.
-The AIs fight for the best answer.
-You decide who wins.
+**AI Battle Arena** is a courtroom-themed AI battle platform.
+You submit a prompt — called a **Brief** — and two AI models argue their case side by side.
+A third AI model sits as the **Presiding Judge** and delivers a binding verdict with scores and judicial reasoning.

-No benchmarks.
-No synthetic tests.
-Just raw, unfiltered AI intelligence — judged by you.
+No human bias.
+No subjective opinion.
+Pure AI vs AI — judged by AI.

 <br/>